Dyex719/karmada/docs/proposals/stateful-failover/stateful-failover-proposal.md

 ## Summary

 Karmada can be currently used to intelligently schedule all types of resources (both generic Kubernetes objects as well as user-applied CRDs).
-It is particularly useful for ensuring application resilience in a multi-cluster environment in which applications may be rescheduled if a cluster becomes healthy.
+It is particularly useful for ensuring stateful application resilience in a multi-cluster environment in which applications may be rescheduled if a cluster becomes healthy.

 However, Karmada’s scheduling logic runs on the assumption that resources that are scheduled and rescheduled are stateless.
 In some cases, users may desire to conserve a certain state so that applications can resume from where they left off in the previous cluster.